zeekay/expo-push-notifications/CONTRIBUTING.md

 Setup should:

-1. Install dependencies
+1. Install dependencies in the root and example directories
 1. Build the component
-1. Create a Convex project
+1. Create a Convex project if not already connected, and deploy to it once.
-1. Set the EXPO_PUBLIC_CONVEX_URL environment variable for the example expo app (needs to be set in the example expo app's .env.local file)
+1. Set the `EXPO_PUBLIC_CONVEX_URL` environment variable for the example expo app (needs to be set in the example expo app's `.env.local` file)
-1. Install the dependencies for the example expo app

 ## Testing